Sex Toy Materials 101September 16, 2016

 Ceramic sex toys are very fashionable and tend to be designed with attractiveness in mind.
 When glazed, ceramic toys are also non porous and very body safe, however they do not share the same durability or temperature properties of Borosilicate glass.

 Cleaning glass toys is too easy.
-You can boil your silicone toys or even pop them in the dishwasher should you choose to.
+You can boil these toys or even pop them in the dishwasher should you choose to.
 Any lubricant is fine with glass, so just grab your preferred brand and you’re ready to play.
 Glass can be stored with any of your toys.

 Metal sex toys